Cephaleuros

 Cephaleuros is a genus of thalloid green algae comprising approximately 14 species.
 Its common name is red rust.
 Cephaleuros species are parasitic algae which grow within vascular plants, typically within the subtropics or tropics.

 Description

-Cephaleuros forms velvet-like spots up to 10 mm or more in diameter; these consists of a filamentous or pseudoparenchymatous, prostrate thallus and an erect system of filaments which branch from the prostrate thallus.
+Cephaleuros forms velvet-like spots up to 10mm or more in diameter; these consist of a filamentous or pseudoparenchymatous, prostrate thallus and an erect system of filaments which branch from the prostrate thallus.
 The organism grows below the cuticle or epidermis of the host plant.
 Filaments branch dichotomously or pinnately, forming roughly circular thalli.
 Cells contain a single nucleus and an irregularly reticulate, parietal chloroplast with no pyrenoids.
 The cytoplasm often contains accumulations of carotenoid pigments, giving the thallus an orange-red color.

 Identification

 Cephaleuros is often confused with non-algal taxa, since the fuzzy reddish spots are reminiscent of rust disease.

-For species identification, the most important morphological characteristics are the thallus growth habit (filamentous or pseudoparenchymatous, location within the host plant cell), morphology of reproductive structures, and the kind of lesions prodduced (which are distinctive for a few species).
+For species identification, the most important morphological characteristics are the thallus growth habit (filamentous or pseudoparenchymatous, location within the host plant cell), morphology of reproductive structures, and the kind of lesions produced (which are distinctive for a few species).
 Chromosome counts may also be useful.